Best Practice Manufacturing

 Mercury use: Processes which exclude the use of mercury in the production of VCM and chlorine are available and widespread.
 Members of the VCA are committed to source their products only from mercury-free sources.

-Environmental Management System (EMS): Signatories manufacturing PVC products or raw materials are required to have an EMS in place and importers are encouraged to source product from companies with an EMS.
+Environmental Management System (EMS): Signatories manufacturing PVC products or raw materials are required to have an EMS in place and importers are encouraged to source products from companies with an EMS.

 Life Cycle Thinking: Signatories developing new products should demonstrate Life Cycle Thinking in the design process.